Athletic Training (M)

 The CAATE accredited Concordia University Wisconsin (CUW) Master of Science in Athletic Training (MSAT) program will provide students with the professional preparation necessary to succeed as an entry-level athletic trainer.
 The program will provide students an educational experience encompassing communication, problem solving, clinical skills, and service.
 As a result, students graduating from the program will possess the knowledge, skills, and abilities of a successful clinician, will be prepared to pass the Board of Certification Examination, and will be eligible for appropriate state credentialing.
 The CUW MSAT program will accomplish its mission through a holistic approach to the development of the mind, body, and spirit.

-The CUW MSAT program consists of 70 graduate level credits, completed over the course of six (6) semesters.
+Concordia's MSAT program consists of 69 graduate-level credits, completed over the course of six (6) semesters.
 The program enhances this classroom education with extensive hands-on clinical experiences in a variety of settings, under the supervision of health care professionals.
-Students in the MSAT program complete six (6) semesters of clinical education rotations, including an immersion experience.
+Students in the MSAT program complete five (5) to six (6) semesters of clinical education rotations, including an immersion experience.

-Dual Degree Program: At CUW, students can pursue a dual degree curriculum, earning a Bachelor of Science in Sports Medicine degree and Master of Science in Athletic Training degree.
-Students in the dual degree program typically complete two (2) years of prerequisite and core coursework prior to applying for admission to the MSAT program.
-Following admission, dual degree students have two curriculum sequence options:
+Dual Degree Program: Students can pursue a dual degree program, earning a Bachelor of Science in Sports Medicine degree and a Master of Science in Athletic Training degree.
+Students in the dual degree program typically complete two years of prerequisite and core coursework prior to transitioning into the professional phase of the MSAT program.
+Dual degree students have two curriculum sequence options: